 - Often used as an annual, substituting for flowers from late summer to frost.

 - Leaves to 8 inches long, in color combinations including bronzy green mottled with red and purple; red with crimson and bronze; and green edged with crimson and stippled with orange and red.

 - In a warm, sheltered spot it can grow as a shrub to 6 feet or taller, nearly as wide.

 - Outdoor potted plants should be kept slightly dry through winter.

 Selections worth trying include the following.

-'Heterophylla'.
-Reaches just 1122 ft. high and wide.
-Narrow, wavy-edged, weeping leaves to 2 in. long are reddish brown with coral margins.
+- Narrow, wavy-edged, weeping leaves to 2 inches long are reddish brown with coral margins.

-'Marginata'.
-Reaching 36 ft. tall and wide, this is the most familiar form with bronze leaves edged in pink.
+- Reaching 36 feet tall and wide, this is the most familiar form with bronze leaves edged in pink.

-'Sizzle Scissors'.
-Growing upright to 2 ft. tall and wide with narrow bronze leaves with ruffled pink edges.
+- Growing upright to 2 feet tall and wide with narrow bronze leaves with ruffled pink edges.